Best of list of movies that fall under the horror and thriller genre for 2018.

 Number 8— You Were Never Really Here

 Lynne Ramsay the director and writer for You Were Never Really Here is a superstar.
-I'm yet to watch her other two films Morvern Caller (2002) and Ratcatcher (1999.)
+Morvern Caller (2002) and Ratcatcher (1999) are two more film titles from this stellar filmmaker.
 We Need to Talk About Kevin (2011) though, is where I set the bar as the ultimate portrayal of a serial killer.
-I've never attempted a review of either of Ramsay's movies because I just couldn't put either of these films into words.
+I've never attempted a review of either of Ramsay's movies because I just couldn't do justice to just how good her movies are.

 In You Were Never Really Here Joaquin Phoenix is a man suffering quite a few traumas and now he tracks missing girls for a living.
 In what could be the job that kills him, he stumbles upon Nina.